sover02/splunk-s2s-client/README.md

 # Splunk S2S Client
 Splunk S2S Pure Python Protocol Implementation.
 Supports S2S versions v1, v2, v3

+Here is a list of some of the benefits of S2S as data source:
+* Metadata field support (host, source, sourcetype, and index)
+* Support in _meta tags
+* Multiline and binary data support
+* Efficiency and speed
+* Compression
+* Security features (SSL)

 ![Screen Shot 2023-01-08 at 12 25 58](https://user-images.githubusercontent.com/519424/214026363-cd9dbe4b-34cb-4900-87cf-806e939f26d0.png)

 This client is ideal for users ranging from IT administrators, who need to monitor specific custom events and send that data to Splunk for analysis, to developers and even vulnerability researchers exploring Splunk.